So, faced with the above - what other options exist?

 HCL have recently committed to the long term strategic support and development of the platform as well as enabling development frameworks which will allow incremental changes to user interface and functionality - this provides many choices.

 Intec are the foremost Notes/Domino experts in the country and we can guide you through a process which will help deliver a roadmap for your applications.

-To help you get started, here is a link to our modernisation or migration white paper, and below is an interview on the subject with Intec's Paul Withers, an IBM Lifetime Champion as a result of his Domino development experience and expertise.
+To help you get started, here is a link to our modernisation or migration white paper, and below is an interview on the subject with Intec's Paul Withers, an IBM Lifetime Champion and HCL Grandmaster as a result of his Domino development experience and expertise.

 Ask the Expert: Paul Withers

 Where do you see IBM Notes/Domino in 5 years?

 PW: IBM Notes/Domino is incorrectly compared to various technologies – NoSQL, other email packages etc. It’s much more than any of this, which is why customers have struggled to replace it.

 This could provide a strong foundation for Domino to be a competitor for existing NoSQL platforms.
 With every new leak of information, security becomes a more significant factor for enterprises and Domino’s ability to secure and encrypt to field level out-of-the-box is something not available in the competition.
 IBM, HCL and the community need to be speaking about the platform at non-IBM and non-ICS events.